harvardinformatics/website/content/chip-seq-workshop-hox7b.md

 Either wait for the jobs to run or look at the pre-run output in

-<div class="codehilite"><pre>/n/regal/informatics/workshops/ChIP-Seq/Output/macs2/macs2_multi/macs2_multi_peaks.narrowPeak_homer_50bp_7mer</pre></div>
+<div class="codehilite"><pre>/n/regal/informatics/workshops/ChIP-Seq/Output/macs2/macs2_all/macs2_all_peaks.narrowPeak_homer_50bp_7mer</pre></div>

 or for the 100bp region

-<div class="codehilite"><pre>/n/regal/informatics/workshops/ChIP-Seq/Output/macs2_multi/macs2_multi_peaks.narrowPeak_homer_100bp_7mer</pre></div>
+<div class="codehilite"><pre>/n/regal/informatics/workshops/ChIP-Seq/Output/macs2_all/macs2_all_peaks.narrowPeak_homer_100bp_7mer</pre></div>

 3. Transfer the output directory to your laptop and look at the html output.
 Considering the protein used in this experiment are the results understandable?
-Do the differences between the 50bp and 100bp region make sense.
+Do the differences between the 50bp and 100bp region make sense?

 4. How would you construct an sbatch file to search for motifs of multiple lengths?